 Hornet is a name applied to a group of social wasps that make their nests of papery material chewed from tree bark or plant foliage.
 The nest can be very large in size and can be surrounded by many tissue thin layers like a paper envelope.
-Three species of hornets commonly encountered in Missouri are the Bald Faced Hornet, the European Hornet and the Yellow Jacket.
+Three species of hornets commonly encountered are the Bald Faced Hornet, the European Hornet and the Yellow Jacket.
 This insect has three body parts: a head, thorax and abdomen (the latter of the two being separated by a narrow band) jointed legs, antennae and it belongs to the family Vespa.

 New queens emerge in the spring and begin to build a small paper nest in which eggs are laid.
 Once the eggs hatch from the first 30 to 50 brood cells, they are then cared for by the queen for approximately the next 20 days.
 The larvae mature, pupate and grow into new workers.
 The workers are actually infertile females that take over the responsibility of nest expansion, foraging for food, care of the queen, larvae and defense of the colony.
 There is a unique interdependent relationship between the workers and the larvae called Trophlaxis.
 The workers provide essential care for the larvae at the same time become dependent on the larvae for their survival.
 Adults primarily feed on sugar and carbohydrates, while larvae prefer a more carnivorous diet of meat, fish and other insects.
 The adult workers only hunt and kill to feed the larvae, who in turn produce a sugary substance that is then fed back to the adult.
 When the nest is at peak size by early fall, reproductive cells are built where fertilized males, called drones, and new queens are housed.
 Drones have no stingers and once fertilized become the male reproducers of the colony.
 Adult reproducers leave the colony and after mating, the males quickly die off while the newly fertilized queens seek hospitable shelter to over winter.
 These become next year’s queens.
 The rest of the entire population produced during the year will not survive the winter and will soon die.
 Hornets rarely, if ever, reuse last year’s nests.